Skip to content

 Standard Multisig Collaborative Custody

 Setup Standard multisig follows a typical m-of-n configuration that requires multiple unique keyholders to manage private key security.
-Builds on standard multisig setups by working with professional services to further streamline bitcoin into your financial life.
+Utilizes multisig but involves a professional custody provider to help manage key distribution and user access.

 Risks Private keys are more prone to accidental loss.
 If multiple keyholders lose their keys, and the number of available keys falls below the required ‘m’ threshold, then the bitcoin is lost forever.
-You give up a certain level of privacy by opting into professionally-managed collaborative custody.
+Requires some tradeoff in privacy and trust by involving an outside third party; however, this can reduce operational risk.

-Another big difference to understand is that collaborative custody gives you professional access to other financial services that you may not have the know-how to take on yourself.
-If you prefer having professional guidance alongside your Bitcoin holdings, then collaborative custody gives you those perks that you may not get from other friends who are your keysigners.
+Working with collaborative custody providers can also give you professional access to other financial services that you may not have the know-how to take on yourself.
+If you prefer having professional guidance alongside your Bitcoin holdings, then collaborative custody gives you those perks that you may not get from close family/friends who are your keysigners.

 How Collaborative Custody Builds On Multisig